vulcanize/vulcanizedb/README.md

          that fetches state and storage diffs from an ETH node (instead of, for example, from IPFS)
         - `eth_event` indicates the transformer works with the [event watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/libraries/shared/watcher/event_watcher.go) that fetches event logs from an ETH node
+        - `eth_generic` indicates the transformer works with the [generic watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/omni_update/libraries/shared/watcher/generic_watcher.go) that is made to work with [omni pkg](https://github.com/vulcanize/maker-vulcanizedb/tree/staging/pkg/omni) based transformers which work with either a light or full sync vDB to watch events and poll public methods
     - `migrations` is the relative path from `repository` to the db migrations directory for the transformer
     - `rank` determines the order that migrations are ran, with lower ranked migrations running first
         - this is to help isolate any potential conflicts between transformer migrations